Feeling playful? Forget the cookie mix in a jar... how about making a fun play dough recipe mix in a bag!

-Now... if you've never tried a play dough recipe before, we'll show you how to make play dough with step by step instructions, tips and photos below...
+Now... if you've never tried a play dough recipe before, I'll show you how to make play dough with step by step instructions, tips and photos below...

 Whether you're making play dough to give as a gift, for homemade stocking stuffers, for kid's party favors, gifts for classmates or simply for party activities, here's how to do it...

 You'll also need a large saucepan, a large wooden spoon, wax paper and plastic wrap or air tight containers for storage.